OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-workbooks.md

 The following example inserts another workbook into the current workbook.
 The new worksheets are inserted after the active worksheet.
 Note that `[]` is passed as the parameter for the [InsertWorksheetOptions](/javascript/api/excel/excel.insertworksheetoptions) `sheetNamesToInsert` property.
 This means that all the worksheets from the existing workbook are inserted into the current workbook.

 > [!IMPORTANT]
 > The `insertWorksheetsFromBase64` method is supported for Excel on Windows, Mac, and the web.
 It's not supported for iOS.
 Additionally, in Excel on the web this method doesn't support source worksheets with PivotTable, Chart, Comment, or Slicer elements.
-If those objects are present, the `insertWorksheetsFromBase64` method Excel on the web returns the `UnsupportedFeature` error.
+If those objects are present, the `insertWorksheetsFromBase64` method returns the `UnsupportedFeature` error in Excel on the web.

 ```js
 var myFile = document.getElementById("file");